 - Systematic reviews and meta-analyses: PRISMA guidelines and MOOSE guidelines

-- Observational studies in epidemiology: STROBE guidelines and MOOSE guidelines
+- Observational studies: STROBE guidelines and MOOSE guidelines

 - Diagnostic accuracy studies: STARD guidelines